 Without the distraction of European football in 2016-17, Klopp’s team finished above Arsenal and Manchester United to claim a Champions League berth for the following season.
 It was to be a rollercoaster of a campaign, 44 goals in all competitions coming from the irrepressible Mohamed Salah, ably supported by Sadio Mané and Roberto Firmino.
 Anchored by James Milner and Jordan Henderson, Liverpool could flatten opponents in ten-minute bursts, demonstrated by three memorable victories over previously unbeaten Manchester City.

-Though Liverpool failed to take home Europe’s premier club trophy for the sixth time of asking, the club spearheaded a notable revival by English teams in the competition.
+Though Liverpool failed to take home Europe’s premier club trophy in 2018, the club spearheaded a notable revival by English teams in the competition, culminating in the final of 2019.
 At home, Liverpool remain very much in contention – but that may not be enough to end the title drought.

 It was all change at Anfield in 2016.
 A £100 million expansion extended capacity to 54,000, 8,000-plus added to the main stand.